CuratorialVoice/CuratorialVoice.github.io/coc.md

 ## Enforcement

-Participants asked to stop any harassing behavior are expected to comply immediately
+Participants at a Curatorial Voice event asked to stop any harassing behavior are expected to comply immediately

 If a participant engages in harassing behaviour, event organisers retain the right to take any actions to keep the event a welcoming environment for all participants.
 This includes warning the offender or expulsion from the event.